 You might notice from the breast explant before and after photos you see that some patients have additional work done during their explant surgery.
 Some opt for liposuction, a breast lift, or even a fat transfer procedure.
 Naturally, the addition of these procedures will increase the overall cost of surgery.

-FAQ: Paying for Breast Explant Surgery
+Breast Explant Surgery Cost FAQ

 Does insurance cover breast implant removal?

 This depends on what insurance provider you have and what plan you have.
 It also depends on what it is that has motivated you to undergo breast implant removal.
+If you are getting your implants removed because you simply don’t like them anymore (the size or shape of them, for example), this surgery would not be covered by insurance, and you would be responsible for the full breast implant removal cost.

-On the other hand, in some cases, removal of breast implants may be medically necessary.
-Sometimes, this means the procedure will be covered.
+Just as the cost of breast implant surgery may be partially covered when medically indicated, removal can sometimes be covered too.
 It’s certainly worth inquiring with your insurance provider to see if the procedure may be paid for in full or in part.

 Is breast implant removal medically necessary?